 Ivy and walls seem to go hand in hand in landscape design, but it takes a good bit of maintenance to keep it pruned and tidy.
-And if you’ve ever pulled ivy off a wall, you know that the tiny roots adhere to the brick or siding like glue, leaving behind a maze of fuzzy tendrils that can leave your wall looking like a mess!
+And if you’ve ever pulled ivy off a wall, you know that the tiny roots adhere to the brick or siding like glue.
+You can carefully remove ivy by pulling the vines away from the surface, scrubbing off remaining tendrils, and sometimes using tools like scrapers or pressure washers.

 Brick wall before.
 Those hairy tendrils stick like glue!